As an Eagle Scout, there are many scholarship opportunities available to

 Charles and Sharon Bell Scholarship for Citizenship and Leadership is for full

 time students at the University Park campus.
-The application is available
+Information is available

 at